One word changes everything

 – Excerpts from Slave: the hidden truth about your identity in Christ by John MacArthur.

 The mistranslation of one word completely changes how we see ourselves in relation to Christ.
 Doulos, the Greek word for slave is often mistranslated ‘servant’ or ‘bondservant’ in our English Bibles.
-This has a profound undermining effect on how we view Christ and our salvation.
+This has a profoundly undermining effect on how we view Christ and our salvation.

-Some compelling biblical evidence for Adult Nursing Relationships is found in Proverbs 5:19, which in the original Hebrew reads “Let her breasts satiate you at all times.”
+Some compelling biblical evidence for Adult Nursing Relationships is found in Proverbs 5:19, which in the original Hebrew reads “Let her breasts drench you at all times.”
 According to Strong’s Hebrew, the word translated ‘satisfy’ in v.
 19 of many English versions is yə-raw-wu-ḵā, whose root is ravah, Strong’s number 7301, which according to his Exhaustive Concordance and other concordances, means to bathe, make drunk, take the fill, satiate, abundantly satisfy, soak, water abundantly, slake the thirst (occasionally of other appetites), drench, drink, drink its fill and fill.

 Don’t just skip to the next paragraph.
 Actually click on the three links above, especially the third one, and read the evidence for yourself.
+Notice that Proverbs 5:19 is only the third verse cited in the Englishman’s Concordance section.

-Just like the mistranslation of the word doulos might be a reason some people now think Jesus is their “homeboy”, one mistranslated Old Testament word has undermined the marriage relationship through the centuries.
+Just like the mistranslation of the word doulos might be a reason some people now think Jesus is their “homeboy,” one mistranslated Old Testament word has undermined the marriage relationship through the centuries.

 To prevent heresy, it is of utmost importance that the Bible be read in context, so if we look at the fifth chapter of the Book of Proverbs in its entirety, with words and phrases like fountains, wells, springs, streams of water and drinking from one’s own cisterns, we observe that it speaks volumes of the fact that God has ordained wives to be wellsprings of refreshment to their husbands.
 Verses 18-20 read